-Returns: -errno on error
+Returns: -errno on error Every other return is user def

 Every other return is user-defined.

 If the ioctl() slot in the file_operations structure is not filled in, the VFS will return -EINVAL.
 However, in all cases, if cmd is one of FIOCLEX, FIONCLEX, FIONBIO, or FIOASYNC, default processing will be done: